ShoaibMuhammad123/Machine-Learning/README.md

 # Machine-Learning
-This repository contain the ML models training codes and ML projects.
+This repository contain all the ML models projects and their codes